mohsr/print-adventure/README.md

 Thanks to everyone who has played a part in my computer science education so far!
-And many thanks to my terrific girlfriend for listening to me talk about CS all the time. <3
+And many thanks to my terrific girlfriend for listening to me talk about this stuff all the time. <3

 ## C. Files